Alicia's Day

 ESL present simple to past simple board game for elementary A1-A2: forming sentences, regular/irregular verbs

-ESL Present Simple to Past Simple Board Game - Grammar and Speaking: Forming Sentences, Changing Verb Forms
+ESL Past Simple Board Game - Grammar and Speaking: Forming Sentences, Changing Verb Forms

-ESL Present Simple to Past Simple Board Game - Grammar and Speaking: Forming Sentences from Prompts, Changing Verb Forms This fun present simple to past simple board game helps students practice making past simple affirmative sentences with time expressions.
-The game also helps students practice changing regular and irregular verbs into their past simple form.
-Students take turns rolling the dice and moving their counter along the board.
-When a student lands on a square, they make a past simple affirmative sentence with the time expression and words in the square.
-If a student forms the sentence correctly, they stay on the square.
-If a student makes a grammar mistake, they go back two squares.
+ESL Past Simple Board Game - Grammar and Speaking: Forming Sentences from Prompts, Changing Verb Forms This engaging past simple board game helps students practice making past simple affirmative and negative sentences with time expressions.
+In groups, students take turns rolling the dice and moving their counters along the board.
+When a student lands on a square, they pick up a time expression card and make a past simple sentence with the verb phrase in the square and the time expression on the card.
+If the square begins with 'not', the student makes a negative sentence using didn't plus the base verb, e.g. 'not cook dinner' becomes 'I didn't cook dinner...'
+If the square doesn't begin with 'not', the student makes an affirmative sentence.
+If the group agrees that the past simple sentence is correct, the student stays on the square.
+If not, the student returns to their previous square.
 The first student to reach the finish wins the game. show less

 Restart